 Your job is not done just by setting up your shop.
 The next step you must work on is marketing and advertising your shop and products.
 And what if I tell you that Shopify provides tools for this, too, and you don’t have to hustle much in the process?

-Cherry on the top is you can integrate various apps for social media marketing, email marketing, SMS marketing, and much more.
+The cherry on top is that you can integrate various apps for social media marketing, email marketing, SMS marketing, and much more.

 But it doesn’t stop here; the platform also helps you with search engine optimization, eventually improving your product visibility.
-I found Shopify’s SEO features were quite better than the other site hosting platforms.
+I found Shopify’s SEO features were better than those of other site hosting platforms.
 It allows you to easily add and change your product’s titles, descriptions, etc.

 The platform also handles the loading time, redirects, and SSL certificate.
 Hence, you will not have to worry about these parameters as a beginner or an intermediate user.
 (These features make Shopify stand out among other website builders.)